fastai/fastpages/_notebooks/README.md

     - If you fail to name your file correctly, `fast_template` will automatically attempt to fix the problem by prepending the last modified date of your notebook to your generated blog post in `/_posts`, however, it is recommended that you name your files properly yourself for more transparency.

-4. [Commit and push](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line) your notebook to GitHub.  **Important: At least one of your commit messages prior to pushing your notebook(s) must contain the word `/sync` in order to trigger automatic notebook conversion.**  Furthermore, the automatic conversion only occurs when a **push is made to the master branch**.
+4. [Commit and push](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line) your notebook to GitHub.
+Furthermore, the automatic conversion only occurs when a **push is made to the master branch**.
-    - The requirement of the `/sync` keyword is designed to alleviate instances of unwanted local conflicts that would otherwise require you to pull a fresh copy of your repo after each commit.
-When a notebook is converted to a blog post, a new file is committed to your repo automatically.
-See [How Does it Work?](#How-Does-it-Work) for more details and with instructions on customizing this behavior.
+    - See [How Does it Work?](#How-Does-it-Work) for more details and with instructions on customizing this behavior.

 ## How Does it Work?